Home » LISK Locations » This Location

 At that stage, the authorities tracked down members of Taylor's family and confirmed her identity using DNA testing.

 In December 2010, the bodies of four missing sex workers were uncovered at a roadside near Gilgo Beach.
-This shocking discovery led to a broader search of the area along Ocean Parkway.
+This discovery led to a broader search of the bushes along Ocean Parkway.

 On March 29th, 2011, investigators found a skull and two hands at a site that was just one mile east of the location where the other women had been dumped.